AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 Life Support System.
 Large, convoluted bundles of machinery that supply air, regulate temperature, and slowly attempt to scrub harmful gases from the area.
 Every functioning ship should have one installed and connected to its atmospheric pipenet.
 Sometimes comes in bulky and less effective portable versions.

 ---
-#### Navvy/Navvies
+#### Navvy
 Short for navigators.
-Hardened explorers who journey out to chart the furthest reaches of space, often alone.
-Steady sources of tales and rumors of
+Explorers who venture out to chart the furthest reaches of space while maintaining the network of bridging buoys, and establishing new ones.
+Good sources of tales about horrors and anomalies that lurk at the edges of known space.
+Most return to civilized space hardened and experienced travelers, having strong bonds with each other.

-No navvy ever comes back the same as they left.
-Veterans usually very respected.

 ---
 #### Oxygen candle